Afnan-Aldhahri/Erlang/Recources/Concurrent Programming.md

 **Message** : is a value from any Erlang data type .

-Each Erlang process has a mailbox in which incoming messages are stored.
+Each Erlang process has a **mailbox** in which incoming messages are saved.

 When a message is sent, it is copied from the sending process into the recipient’s mailbox for retrieval.

-Messages are stored in the mailbox in the order in which they are delivered.
+Messages are saved in the mailbox in **the order in which they are delivered*.

 If two messages are sent from one process to another, the messages are guaranteed to be received in the same order in which they are sent.